20kdc/byond-data-docs/formats/DMB.Bytecode.md

 6. SUBVAR right-hand-side parsing is completely wrong - the SUBVAR is just two accesses concatenated.
 7. 0xDB opcode; appears to be `text2ascii`, no args
 8. 0xDC opcode; appears to be `ascii2text`, no args
+9. 0x29 type id; appears to be `type path for modified type`.
+Thanks to the Red Book for cluing me in on the existence of these.
+My name for this type is `INSTANCE_TYPEPATH`.
+Takes an instance table ID
+10. 0x3F type id; `IMAGE_TYPEPATH`, takes a class ID like the others

 The following code goes through a few different calls and accesses: